RanitManik/ishaara-react/README.md

 - WebView: If audio permissions or getUserMedia behaves differently on your device, refer to `ANDROID_GUIDE.md` for workarounds.
 - If you see layout issues on very small screens, try increasing viewport height or testing with `max-w-md` container constraints (app is optimized for small-width mobile screens).

----

-## License & Contact

-This project was developed for Smart India Hackathon 2025.
-If you'd like to contribute, open an issue or reach out to the maintainer.

-[Add license information here]